 Test the Calendar and Contact apps

 You should be able to use the Google Calendar app like you would for any other calendar, instead of the ugly default Android calendar app.
-Create an entry on Mailbox.org, let it sync (you can set that in the mobile app), and make sure it carried over.
+Create an "test" calendar entry on Mailbox.org, let it sync (you can adjust settings in the mobile app), and make sure it carried over.
 Same goes for contacts too...

 Don't forget to go into the Google Calendar app settings (if you use it) and uncheck the calendar built into Gmail, otherwise you'll have two personal calendars showing.
-Unless you want that.
-Whatever. 🙄
+I've been using Business Calendar 2 - it's got more features than the stock app.

 Other Features (disposable addresses, security, etc)